Selling Bad Therapy to Trauma Victims

 The guidelines are supposed to reflect the best scientific evidence.
 In fact, they ignore all scientific evidence except one kind of study, called randomized controlled trials (RCTs).

 RCTs randomly assign people to treatment or control groups.
 They can answer certain questions (Is a medication more effective than a sugar pill?) and not others (How does the medication work?
-What is the disease?
-What are its causes?).
+What is the disease?).
 In the absence of careful scientific reasoning, RCTs can lead to foolish conclusions.

 RCT researchers conducted studies that were expedient to carry out, not studies that answered meaningful questions about tooth flossing.
 They could not have conducted them if they wanted to.
 An RCT that could provide meaningful information would require some people to avoid flossing for years.
 Institutional review boards would reject that as unethical.